jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/general.md

 for applications
 no longer in development.

-### What can be done to review all the existing code before starting the hacking process?
+### Can you review all the existing code before starting the tests?
 We recommend
 that application development
 and the hacking process